2XKO Riot’s New 2v2 Fighting Game: Full Preview, Beta Details & What to Expect

 2XKO official artwork ( Image credit : Riot Games)

-Honestly, when Riot first hinted at a League of Legends fighting game (under Project L), I was skeptical.
-But now, with the rebranded 2XKO heading into closed beta and early access, the hype feels real and justified.
+When Riot first teased a League of Legends fighting game (known as Project L), I was skeptical.
+But now, with the newly rebranded 2XKO entering into closed beta and early access, the hype is real — and worth it.

-You know that moment when a franchise you love steps into a genre you love, and it clicks?
-That’s what 2XKO is aiming for.
-It’s not just League champions punching it’s a full 2v2 tag system, fused mechanics, and a vision for competitive longevity.
+You know that exhilarating feeling when a beloved franchise steps into a beloved genre and everything just, well, clicks?
+That’s what 2XKO is going for.
+There’s a lot more to the game than just League of Legends champs bopping it out—there’s a complete 2v2 tag system, combined mechanics, and a well-defined future in terms of competitive play.

 Release & Launch Timeline

-• Early Access starts Oct 7, 2025, with cross-progression and rollback of beta wipes
+• Early Access begins Oct 7, 2025; “cross-progression, plus rollback of beta wipes”

-• Full launch later in 2025 (or possibly early 2026 depending on Riot) across PC & consoles
+• Full launch “later in 2025 (or possibly early 2026 dependent on Riot) on both PC & consoles ”

 What is 2XKO?
 (Basics & Concept)